Initial Teacher Trainees 2019-2020

 Calmness and an ability to be relatable to my students are important qualities to being a teacher, and with that being approachable and showing human empathy.
 I want to make my lessons fun, but students also need to know not to overstep the boundaries that the teacher sets, and by not doing so their enjoyment and learning experience will increase.

 Mr Parker, my History teacher at school, inspired me to want to become a teacher and helped to mentor me.
 His lessons were always fun and you learnt a lot from him.

 When I joined the school, I was told I would find the staff at Beauchamps would be welcoming.
 The PE and Science staff and everyone in the school in particular Mr Mower, Mr T Byford and Mr Beaumont have all been very supportive in my first few weeks here.

 In the future, I hope to move more in to the pastoral side of teaching as I genuinely care about young people and have a desire to challenge and help them.
 I want to focus on bringing out the best of their characters and not to limit their belief in themselves.

 Miss Lester - Trainee Teacher of English and Drama

-I have found the students at Beauchamps have been very polite and helpful to me especially in the corridor when I had to ask some of them for directions in my first few weeks here.
-My personal mentor Mrs Larson has been brilliant, as have the rest of the English and Drama staff.
+The students at Beauchamps have been very polite and helpful especially in the corridor, when I had to ask some of them for directions in my first few weeks here!
+My personal mentor, Mrs Larson, has been brilliant as have the rest of the English team.

-My ambition is to qualify as a very good or outstanding teacher.
-I hope to bring innovative and creative workshops into my lessons, and to make sure I play my part and contribute something positive to the school.
+My ambition is to qualify as an outstanding teacher.
+I hope to bring innovative and creative activities into my lessons and to make sure that I contribute towards wider school life.

 Mr Tuhill - Trainee Teacher of History